emma-orset/pokedex/README.md

 # pokedex
-This is an example of how to use PokéAPI.
+This is an example of how to use a french Pokémon API like Tyradex.